Russell Marcus

 - Logic Puzzle Master, Union College Logic Puzzle Contest, 2008-09

-- Committees in the CUNY Philosophy Ph.D.
-Program:
+- CUNY Philosophy Ph.D.
+Program, Committees:

 - Student Steering Committee